Art Movements Glossary

 Expressionism

-Artistic movement of the 20th century in which the expression of emotion and feeling is emphasized rather than the representation of nature; hence expressionist painters, Expressionistic.
-For a short guide, see also History of Expressionist Painting (1880-1939).
+The Expressionist Movement (1880s onwards) was a style that first emerged in the late 19th century in which the expression of emotion and feeling is emphasized rather than the representation of nature; hence expressionist painters, Expressionistic.
+For more details, see also History of Expressionist Painting (1880-1939).

 F